 The plot was divided into two blocks with 8 rows per block.
 Because I was new at this I ended up creating a rough diagram of the layout so as to know where I was and what I had done.

-I really had to make up some sort of technique as I went along, It was literally a case of stopping in front of each grave, crouching down and taking the pic.
+I really had to make up some sort of technique as I went along, It was literally a case of stopping in front of each grave, lining up the camera and crouching down, checking focus and then taking the pic.
 My original camera was not really a great one, and it would get slower and slower processing images until I ended up with this awkward pause between graves.
 It also used to get very hot as I shot more images.
 My current camera has improved considerably since then and I can shoot image after image without waiting for the camera to catch up.
 Unfortunately nowadays I struggle to crouch down to take the pic as I find I can’t always get back up!
 It was also preferable to hit the cemetery early in the morning as the sun was theoretically facing the graves (depending on the season) and it was not too hot and sticky.

 I took quite awhile to finish those 472 graves in the plot, and each one was emailed to the national co-ordinator.
 There was no such thing as dropbox either, and, this was in the era of dial up 56K modems!